 People trust what review sites have to say about your business nearly as much as they do personal recommendations.
 Your business appears on most review sites regardless of whether you do anything about it or not.
 Do something about them.

-Claim your business page on any relevant, niche review site.
+Make it a point to claim your business page on any relevant, niche review site.
 If you’re a restaurant or salon, are you on TripAdvisor?
 Is your medical practice listed on high traffic medical directories and doctor review sites?
 Claim these pages so you can get your own content out there next to any reviews.
 You can’t control the reviews (mostly), but you can get your own story on the same page.
 Make sure your contact information, hours, and images are up to date.

 - Publicly thank people on the site for especially detailed reviews.
 Share the review through your social media profiles.